RootCX

 • type: "integration" marks this app as an integration.

 • configSchema defines the credentials the integration needs.
-The platformSecret mapping stores the value in the encrypted vault -- it never touches application databases.
+The platformSecret mapping stores the value in the encrypted vault.

 • actions are operations other apps and agents can call.